pbella/OMeta-Cuis/README.md

 	- OMeta2Examples matchAll: #($a $b $c 1 2 3 #(4 5)) with: #structure.
 	- OMeta2Examples matchAll: 'howdy' with: #greeting.

-The general idea is that the examples progress in complexity: OMeta2Examples (trivial) -> OMeta2TreeExample (simple but actually does something useful) -> OMeta2LamdaCalculusParserExample (parses a simple language but doesn't do anything with it) -> OMeta2LispExample (parses a minimal subset of a real language and executes it.)
+The general idea is that the examples progress in complexity: OMeta2Examples (trivial) -> OMeta2StepByStepTests (test cases more thoroughly describing OMeta syntax) -> OMeta2TreeExample (simple but actually does something useful) -> OMeta2LamdaCalculusParserExample (parses a simple language but doesn't do anything with it) -> OMeta2LispExample (parses a minimal subset of a real language and executes it.)
 Also, for more usage examples, see the tests which are currently all using the example parsers.

 # Notes
 - OMeta2Preload.st was named OMeta2-stage1.st in the Cuis-Ports repository